dansteingart/without_the_hot_air/pages_md/SEwtHA_01.md

 <span class="red">\*</span> See this chapter’s notes (p19) for the awful details.
 (Every chapter has endnotes giving references, sources, and details of arguments.
 To avoid distracting the reader, I won’t include any more footnote marks in the text.)

 <img src="figure3.png" alt="Greenpeace leaflet" width="215" height="168" />
-<span class="figurenumber">Figure 1.1.</span> This Greenpeace leaﬂet arrived with my junk mail in May 2006.
-Do beloved windmills have the capacity to displace hated cooling towers?
+<div class="capt"><span class="figurenumber">Figure 1.1 | </span> This Greenpeace leaﬂet arrived with my junk mail in May 2006.
+Do beloved windmills have the capacity to displace hated cooling towers?</div>

 ## Why are we discussing energy policy?

 Three different motivations drive today’s energy discussions.

-First, fossil fuels are a ﬁnite resource.
+First, fossil fuels are a finite resource.
 It seems possible that cheap oil (on which our cars and lorries run) and cheap gas (with which we heat many of our buildings) will run out in our lifetime.
 So we seek alternative energy sources.
 Indeed given that fossil fuels are a valuable resource, useful for manufacture of plastics and all sorts of other creative stuff, perhaps we should save them for better uses than simply setting ﬁre to them.

 Second, we’re interested in security of energy supply.
 Even if fossil fuels are still available somewhere in the world, perhaps we don’t want to depend on them if that would make our economy vulnerable to the whims of untrustworthy foreigners.
 (I hope you can hear my tongue in my cheek.)
 Going by ﬁgure 1.2, it certainly looks as if “our” fossil fuels have peaked.
 The UK has a particular security-of-supply problem looming, known as the “energy gap.”
 A substantial number of old coal power stations and nuclear power stations will be closing down during the next decade (ﬁgure 1.3), so there is a risk that electricity demand will sometimes exceed electricity supply, if adequate plans are not implemented.